 This brings us to the end of my trilogy on chronic pain.
 All over the world, millions of people are suffering from chronic pain.
 Because I have such an amazing tool with qigong, I feel obligated to help.

 If you know someone who is suffering from chronic pain, please point them to this series, or one of my online workshops.
 I’ll do my best to help them!

 Did you find this series helpful?
 I’d love to hear from you in the comments below!
 Mindfully yours, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
-I’ve already taught thousands of people from all over the world to use qigong for their own stubborn health challenges.
+I’ve already taught thousands of people from all over the world how to use qigong for their own stubborn health challenges.
 As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
-In addition to my blog, I also teach online courses, and also lead in-person retreats and workshops.
+In addition to my blog, I also teach online courses and offer in-person retreats and workshops.